ranery/Bayesian-CycleGAN/README.md

 python train_bayes_z.py --dataroot ~/data/cityscapes --name cityscapes_bayes_L1_lsgan_noise --batchSize 1 --loadSize 256 --ratio 2 --netG_A global --netG_B global --ngf 32 --num_D_A 1 --num_D_B 1 --mc_x 3 --mc_y 3 --n_blocks_global 6 --n_downsample_global 2 --niter 50 --niter_decay 50 --gamma 0 --lambda_kl 0.1
 ````

-If you want to use bayes model with encoder margalization, you only need to change `train_bayes_z.py` to `train_bayes.py`.
+If you want to use Bayesian model with encoder margalization, you only need to change `train_bayes_z.py` to `train_bayes.py`.
 By the same token, you can set `--gamma` to 0.5 if you want use L1 loss combined with GANLoss in the recycled learning.

 * continue train